IgorPejin/IgorPejin/README.md

 ### Hi there, my name is Igor 👋

-Computer science student at faculty of computing, Belgrade.
+Computer science student at faculty of computing Belgrade

-Looking for an opportunity to learn and sharpen my skills.
+Interested in web development, frontend and ux/ui, software engineering

-Feel free to check out some of the projects I'm working on.
+Feel free to check out some of my projects

 <!--
 **IgorPejin/IgorPejin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.